Skip to content

 How long does it take to launch an affiliate program?

 With tracking, payouts, and a recruiting page in place, you can launch a basic program in a week.
-The longer work is recruiting good partners and tuning your commission and approval rules, which happens over the first few months.
+The slower work — recruiting good partners and tuning your commission and approval rules — plays out over the first few months.

 How much should I pay affiliates when starting out?

-Set a rate you can sustain after margin, refunds, and payout fees — commonly 10–30% of sale for digital products, or a flat amount per qualified action.
-Start conservative; you can raise rates or add bonuses for top partners later.
+Pick a rate you can sustain after margin, refunds, and payout fees — commonly 10–30% of sale for digital products, or a flat amount per qualified action.
+Start low; you can raise rates or add bonuses for top partners later.

 Do I need software to run an affiliate program?

-Yes, for anything beyond a handful of partners.
-You need reliable per-partner tracking, attribution, commission rules, and payouts — platforms like Afflio handle all of that so you aren't reconciling spreadsheets by hand.
+Yes, for anything past a handful of partners.
+You need reliable per-partner tracking, attribution, commission rules, and payouts — platforms like Afflio handle all of it so you aren't reconciling spreadsheets by hand.

 Getting startedRecruitingGrowth